dotsthewarlock/ddcopp-anycard/PROJECT_CONTEXT.md

 - No backend (unless added later)
 Development workflow: Use DEV_WORKFLOW.md.
 The assistant may auto-select FAST or REV mode unless the user explicitly specifies a mode.
 Bias toward FAST for small low-risk AnyCard changes.

+Before starting implementation, perform a brief startup sync by reviewing PROJECT_CONTEXT.md and DEV_WORKFLOW.md.
+Use the current repository documentation as the source of truth over prior chat context or memory.
+This review should be brief and occur before deciding FAST vs REV or performing deeper analysis.

 ## Important Files
 - index.html
 - styles.css